yukikitayama/docker/compose.md

 `build context` in a compose file is meant to specify where the Dockerfile of the image is supposed to build from.

+## Scale

+To scale an app,
+- Change the replicas value in `docker-compose.yml`
+- Execute `docker stack deploy`